Deer Creek Public Schools: High School

 Deer Creek High School (DCHS) is located in northern Oklahoma County, Oklahoma, north of Oklahoma City and west of Edmond on the northwest corner of NW 206th Street and MacArthur Boulevard.
 The high school has dramatically expanded over the past half-decade.
 The high school facilities include a two-story annex, a freshman academy, Alumni Hall, the old gym, a PAAC (Performing Arts & Athletic Center), a multi-sport complex, and a new football stadium.

-A new middle school is located on NW 234th Street just east of N. May.
-It is for seventh and eighth grades.
-The old middle school is now the intermediate school for the sixth grade.
-Deer Creek High School enrolls 1,356 students in grades 9–12.